 Minimum grades MMM (Merit, Merit, Merit) in a related subject.

 BTEC (QCF) Diploma

 Minimum grades D*D (Distinction*, Distinction) in a related subject.

-27 points overall with 6,5,4 in HL subjects including HL English at 5.
+Award of Diploma with 27 points overall including three HL subjects with grades 6,5,4 including HL English at 5.

 Minimum year 2

-Pass HND in related subject with Grade B in the graded unit.
+Pass HND in related subject with Grade B at SCQF Level 8 in all graded units.

-*Literary subjects accepted are: Modern Studies, History, Psychology, Sociology, RMPS, Theology, Media Studies, Philosophy, Politics, Sociology, Geography, Latin and Classics.
+*Accepted Literary Subjects: Modern Studies, History, Psychology, Sociology, RMPS, Theology, Media Studies, Philosophy, Politics, Sociology, Geography, Latin and Classics.